bogzbonny/yeehaw/_TODO.md

     - scroll when the expansion exceeds element size (this logic is already in standard pane just needs to be hooked up)
-    - save sub-folder expansion when a parent folder closes and then reopens.
+    - save sub-folder expansion when a parent folder closes and then reopens. this match) whereby the caller can then make a choice given the associated
       - the folder keeps records of its navItems once they've been populated.
          - would need to "refresh" this list with each open could cause problems.